 2. The Channel Mixer adjustment layer in Photoshop is capable of more exciting things than just black-and-white conversions.
 I haven’t figured out how to replicate those yet.
 If I do, I’ll write another post.

 3. In Photoshop, you can easily view each of the three channels to decide which one is best to use before adding the Channel Mixer layer.
 Unfortunately this isn’t possible in Elements.
-So if you want to see what the channels look like, you have to manually change the color of that Solid Color layer to do so.
+So if you want to see what the channels look like, you have to manually change the colour of that Solid Color layer to do so.

 4. Owing to the aggressive Levels adjustment involved in this method, there is a moderate to high risk of banding.
 Please check the quality of your image carefully after using this technique.